Music BA (Hons)

 Course structure

-If you are studying Music as a Single Honours degree, in your first year of study there are approximately 12 teaching hours each week, which reduces to 10 teaching hours in your second and third years.
-In Single Honours Music, you will study Music for half your time and Music Production for the other half, in each year.
+If you are studying Music as a Single Honours degree, in your first year of study there are approximately 14 teaching hours each week, which reduces to 12 teaching hours in your second year and 9 in your third year.

 On top of teaching hours, you are also expected to spend approximately 30 hours studying independently each week, as well as group study to prepare for any group assessments you may have.
 Extra- curricular musical ensembles are an important enhancement to the curriculum and it is expected that all students will be actively engaged in these activities.